top of page

 The imagery seeks to acknowledge the act of observing and acknowledging the dual lineages of understanding the land, people and other life in the canyons; one of Indigenous symbiotic relation, and another of colonial ownership and occupation.
 Séc-He, a famous vacation spot for wealthy Americans, was one of Edward Curtis' sites for his infamous project "The North American Indian".
 The legacy of his photographs, and images like them, has long been contended with by Indigenous photographers, looking to self represent.
 Identity politics in the photographic medium have provided one of the few avenues for Indigenous and other non-white photographers to make progress in the fine art world.

-The photographs serve as portals into my and my family's own cultural understanding of our origin point.
+The photographs serve as representations of my and my family's own cultural understanding of our origin point.

 bottom of page